Fast, robust and laser-free universal entangling gates for trapped-ion quantum computing

-We investigate double dressed state dynamics of a single qubit and implement conditional quantum dynamics with two qubits using $^{171}$Yb$^+$ ions trapped in a macroscopic linear Paul trap with radial and axial center-of-mass (COM) angular frequencies of $2\pi\times 380$~kHz and $\nu= 2\pi\times 98.08 $~kHz, respectively.
-The experimental setup is similar to \cite{barthel2022robust} and only briefly described here.
-The two qubits are encoded in hyperfine states of the electronic ground state of ${}^{171}$Yb$^+$ ions, $|0\rangle \equiv {|^2\rm S_{1/2}, \rm F = 0, \rm m_{\rm F} = 0 \rangle}$ and $|1\rangle \equiv {|^2\rm S_{1/2}, \rm F = 1, \rm m_{\rm F} = -1\rangle} $.
-A static magnetic field gradient of $19.09(1)$~T/m applied along the trap axis (z-axis) yields individual Zeeman-shifts of the two qubits and results in individual angular resonance frequencies, $\omega_0^{(1)}$ and $\omega_0^{(2)}$, of the magnetic dipole transition between qubit states.
+A static magnetic field gradient of $19.09(1)$~T/m applied along the trap axis ($z$ axis) yields individual Zeeman shifts of the two qubits and results in individual angular resonance frequencies, $\omega_0^{(1)}$ and $\omega_0^{(2)}$, of the magnetic dipole transition between qubit states.
 Both frequencies are near $2\pi\times12.6$ GHz and differ by $2\pi\times 4.342(1)$ MHz.
-Thus, qubits are individually coherently controlled with low cross-talk using global RF radiation \cite{piltz2014trapped}.
+Thus, qubits are individually coherently controlled with low crosstalk using global rf radiation \cite{piltz2014trapped}.

-The entangling gate proposed and implemented here takes advantage of a state selective force induced by the static magnetic gradient field coupling the internal qubit states to the axial vibrational states of the 2-ion crystal \cite{Mintert2001}.
-The coupling strength between qubit states and motional states, the latter acting as a quantum bus between qubits \cite{CiracZollerGate}, is given by the effective Lamb-Dicke parameter, $\eta = g_{F} \mu_B (\partial_z B) \nu^{-3/2}/\sqrt{2Nm_{\text{Yb}}}$ that is proportional to the magnetic field gradient, $\partial_z B$ \cite{Mintert2001}, $g_{F}$ is the hyperfine Land\'e g-factor of $^{171}\text{Yb}^+$ (appendix \ref{secA1}), $m_\text{Yb}$ is the mass of $^{171}\text{Yb}$, $\mu_B$ is Bohr's magneton, and $N$ is the number of ions in a linear Coulomb crystal.
+The entangling gate proposed and implemented here takes advantage of the state-dependent force induced by the static magnetic field gradient.
+This state-dependent force is due to a differential energy shift of the two internal states that make up a qubit, thus coupling the qubit states to the vibrational states of the ion crystal \cite{Mintert2001,Johanning2009}.
+Thus, both in the single-ion experiments reported in Sec. \ref{Single}, and in the two-ion experiments in Sec. \ref{Two-Qubit},the qubit states and the ions' motional states are coupled via MAGIC.

+Here, the coupling strength between qubit states and motional states, the latter acting as a quantum bus between qubits \cite{CiracZollerGate}, is given by the effective Lamb-Dicke parameter, $\eta = g_{F} \mu_B (\partial_z B) \nu^{-3/2}/\sqrt{2Nm_{\text{Yb}}}$ which is proportional to the magnetic field gradient, $\partial_z B$ \cite{Mintert2001}; $g_{F}$ is the hyperfine Land\'e $g$-factor of $^{171}\text{Yb}^+$ (Appendix \ref{secA1}); $m_\text{Yb}$ is the mass of $^{171}\text{Yb}$; $\mu_B$ is Bohr's magneton; and $N$ is the number of ions in a linear Coulomb crystal.
 In the experiments presented here $\eta = 0.0329$.
-Therefore, when using magnetic gradient induced coupling (MAGIC), laser light is not required for implementing conditional gates with trapped ions.
+Therefore, when using MAGIC, laser light is not required for implementing conditional gates with trapped ions.